sarphiv/sprinkle/README.md

 # Usage
 1. **On your local machine**
     1. Activate your project's environment with `conda activate <environment name>`.
-    0. In your project directory, export your packages with `conda list -e > requirements.txt`.
+    0. In your project directory, export your packages with `conda env export > environment.yml`.
     0. Transfer project directory to DTU's HPC cluster with e.g. `scp` or `ThinLinc`.
 2. **On DTU's HPC cluster**
     1. Run `sprinkle start` in your project directory.